Elcapitanoe/Komodo-Build-Prop/README.md

 # Pixel Prop Magisk Module
-This module enables your Android device to appear as a Pixel 9 Pro XL (Komodo) - (Komodo_Beta).
+This module makes your Android device appear as a Google Pixel 9 Pro XL (Komodo) - (Komodo_Beta).

 ## Installation Instructions
 1. Download the latest Pixel Prop file and transfer it to your device.
-2. Open the Magisk app, tap **"Install from Storage,"** and select the Pixel Prop file.
+2. Open the Magisk App/KernelSU App, tap **"Install from Storage,"** and choose the Pixel Prop file.
-3. The module will flash automatically.
+3. You’ll be asked a few questions, press the **Volume Up** button to say Yes, **Volume Down** for No, and the **Power button** to Cancel.
+   *(Note: If you're not sure what the questions mean, just press "Yes" until the process is complete.)*
-4. After flashing, restart your device.
-Your device should now be recognized as a Pixel 9 Pro XL.
+4. Once it's done flashing, restart your device.
+It should now be recognized as a Pixel 9 Pro XL.

-## Tested OS
-1. LineageOS
-2. MIUI
-3. PixelOS

 ## Disclaimer
-We assume no responsibility for any issues, damages, or malfunctions that may result from the use of this module.
-This includes, but is not limited to, system instability, data loss, or damage to your device.
-It is strongly recommended that you perform a full backup of your device before installation.
+We are not responsible for any issues, damage, or malfunctions that may result from using this module.
+This includes, but is not limited to, system instability, data loss, or hardware damage.
+A full backup is strongly recommended before installation.

 ## Special Thanks
 [@0x11DFE](https://github.com/0x11DFE) aka T3SL4